 - Sell the property and the new owner, or a close family member of the new owner, plans to live in the rental unit

-That means the landlord has honest intentions and no ulterior motive to take advantage of a situation.
+That means the landlord has honest intentions and no ulterior motive.
 The landlord must honestly intend to use the rental site for the purposes stated on the notice to end the tenancy.

 - Policy Guideline – Good Faith Requirement when Ending a Tenancy (PDF)